Chapter 13. Compatibility With Other DBMS

 • The case of unquoted identifiers is non-standard in PostgreSQL, which stores these identifiers in lowercase instead of uppercase.
 Use SET DATABASE SQL LOWER CASE IDENTIFIER or the URL property sql.lowercase_ident=true to change the case of unquoted identifiers (table names and column names) to lowercase in ResultSetMetaData.

-• PostgreSQL functions are generally supported.
+• Many PostgreSQL functions are supported, including STRING_AGG.

 • For identity columns, PostgreSQL uses a non-standard linkage with an external identity sequence.
 In most cases, this can be converted to GENERATED BY DEFAULT AS IDENTITY.
 In those cases where the identity sequence needs to be shared by multiple tables, you can use a new HyperSQL feature, GENERATED BY DEFAULT AS SEQUENCE <sequence name>, which is the equivalent of the PostgreSQL implementation.